Sujal2308/OOPs/src/README.txt

 //📍 Note that two identical classNames are not allowed in same package
 //🤩 The abstract class can have static void main method no problem
-//☠️😭 Illegal Method Combination is abstract :
+//☠️😭 Illegal Method Combination in abstract :
 - static + abstract
 - final + abstract (we know abstract method is overriden if it is final then no chance)